my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Dette kan også føre til at …* → This can cause …

+- … kan gå utover … → to affect negatively; to harm;

 - *Noen mener dessuten at …* → Some people also believe that …

 - *Det er motsatt av hva … ønsker.* → This is the opposite of what … wants.